Federal Reimbursements for COVID-19 Capital Expenditures

 The following is a joint policy issued by the Office of the Comptroller (CTR) and the Executive Office of Administration and Finance (A&F)

-Submit new account information to CTR along with the existing capital account authorization and the amount that it is requesting to transfer (via BGCN) to the new account
+- Submit new account information to CTR along with the existing capital account authorization and the amount that it is requesting (via BGCN) to the new account

 - CTR will submit new account creation information to A&F for approval

 Again, we ask that you please take the above action as soon as you are aware of federal eligibility.

 For any CTR questions, please reach out to Kristin Lacroix at [email protected].
 For any A&F questions, please reach out to your A&F analyst.